Lush Life (Zara Larsson song): Background and composition

+Lyrically, Larsson has described the first part of the chorus ("I live my day as if it was the last / live my day as if there was no past / Doin' it all night, all summer / Doin' it the way I wanna") as being about "just [living] in the moment and [trying] to enjoy it as much as possible" and "[living] the lush life all summer".
 On 27 August 2021, in celebration of the song surpassing 1 billion streams on Spotify, Larsson revealed that the released version of "Lush Life" was a remix, and she later released the original version of the song under the name "Retro Version".